 The boys and Fuzzy Butt (who Lou insisted on calling Bubba) were proficient hunters, too.
 They brought all kinds of stuff in the house.
 Zorro was also their hunting buddy.
 I took lizards, snakes (little ones) mice of all kinds, birds and even a full grown dove once, back out of the house, if it was still alive.

 At first I was there without Lou as we waited to move everything.
-One evening our friend, Carol, and I were sitting on the futon we'd had made in Austin a couple of years before.
+One evening our friend, Carol, and I were sitting on the futon watching TV.
 The futon frame was a little rickety, not having been made correctly on the points where the frame shifted from up to down.
 Without any warning, the whole thing collapsed.
-I was panicked as I knew Sammy had been under the futon.
+I panicked as I knew Sammy had been under the futon.
 Carol and I frantically lifted the thing looking for Sammy and fearing the worst.
 He wasn't under there!
 A few seconds later he meowed at us from across the room.
 I swear he must have teleported over there as I can't believe he was that fast on his feet.

 Sammy, my beautiful Sammy, had suffered a blood clot which cut off the flow of blood to his rear end.
 They said they could try to treat it but it would be very expensive and unlikely to help.
 I had to make the decision to have my sweet boy put to sleep.
 It was one of my saddest days ever.
 I brought his little body home in a special box they had, and the next morning we buried him in the Northeast corner of our yard in Red Oak.
 He rests there alongside Tigger, our sweet baby we had found in Austin so many years before.

 Smokey moved with us back to the Austin area and had several more good years before he passed away in about 2007.
 We loved our boys and we were sad that neither of them was still with us.
 Their memories still live on and their lives are honored by the cats we have taken in since that time.